Wolfson will be offering several new scholarships for students starting graduate programmes in 2017/18.

 One of the benefits of being in a graduate college is that all student financial, administrative and welfare support is reserved solely for graduate students.
 Increasing the amount of financial support available to students is one of the main goals of the College and in 2017 around 50 students will be studying at Wolfson with full or partial College scholarships.

-We also offer one of the most generous support packages in Oxford to assist with costs related to taking part in conferences, conducting fieldwork and attending relevant summer schools.
-Students are able to apply for grants of up to £200-£250 per term (depending on activity).
-For students who experience unforeseen and short term financial difficulties, the College has a discretionary hardship fund to assist in these times.
+We also offer support packages with costs related to taking part in conferences and conducting fieldwork, and for students who experience unforeseen and short term financial difficulties, the College has a discretionary hardship fund to assist in these times.

 Location, accommodation and facilities